berenslab/MorphoPy/README.md

 ## <a name="module">Module description</a>

 **Important:** MorphoPy requires the soma to be one single point.
-If several soma points are present in the reconstruction file they will be automatically collapsed to the centroid of their convex hull on file loading.
-(also see utils.get_standardized_swc).
+If several soma points are present in the reconstruction file they will be automatically collapsed to the centroid of their convex hull on file loading (also see utils.get_standardized_swc).
 MorphoPy currently only supports neurites that connect back to the soma.
 This means, axons that emerge from dendritic structures can not be handled.

-Density maps
+### Density maps
 Changing config

-Persistence
+### Persistence
 changing distance function.
 Adding a distance function

-Morphometric statistics
+### Morphometric statistics
 Explanation of basic statistics
 Changing the Code

-Morphometric distributions
+### Morphometric distributions
-Not available per command line
+These features are not available via the command line tool.
 Descriptions.
 Frequency histograms can be queried for all single value statistics.
 One can provide a distance measure (branch order, path distance from soma) to investigate their spatial distribution.